Changes to tax that may affect moderately wealthy families

 The Government intends to legislate this year to bring normal income tax under self-assessment within MTD with effect from April 2023.
 Families with income received gross, such as rents or the profits of a small freelance consultancy, will have to decide whether the income earned is worth the bother of having to report it.
 The extra compliance burden may force some private landlords to leave the market and some consultants to retire.

 Individuals will be forced to set up an individual digital account and customer record.
+This is the ‘Single Taxpayer Account’ described in my article ‘So: what about CGT: has there been a reprieve?’.

 Trusts must all register with HMRC; in future even those trusts that have no income, and make no gains, will be drawn into the fairly complicated and time-consuming process of registration, incurring expense whilst possibly not actually yielding the State any tax.